TheSecret3003/KPK-IE/indexing/README.md

 # Indexing

-This folder contains codes to implement indexing and searching functionality
+This folder contains codes to implement indexing and searching functionality.

 ## Reference Data
-*preprocess_reference_data.py* module is used to preprocess the data to produce **reference_data** Reference data (stored in /data/indexing_v1/reference_data) consists of values from reference column in our labeled data (where status==yes) **and** the full *nama instansi* from KPK's lists.
+*preprocess_reference_data.py* module is used to preprocess the data to produce **reference_data**.
+Reference data (stored in /data/indexing_v1/reference_data) consists of values from reference column in our labeled data (where status==yes) **and** the full *nama instansi* from KPK's lists.

 ## Index Table
-*index.py* module is used to create indexing table based on previously created **reference_data** Index table (stored in /data/indexing_v1/reference_data) consists of 2 columns (Kata and Index).
+*index.py* module is used to create indexing table based on previously created **reference_data**.
+Index table (stored in /data/indexing_v1/reference_data) consists of 2 columns (Kata and Index).
 Index column contains the index or indexes in **reference_data** where the value of Kata exists.

 ## Search